Phu Bai Combat Base: History

-1962-5
+1962–1965

 The Army Security Agency, operating under cover of the 3rd Radio Research Unit (3rd RRU), established a radio facility at Phu Bai in 1963, 12 km southeast of Huế on Highway 1.
 The operational unit was later redesignated as the 8th Radio Research Field Station (8th RRFS).

-1965-7
+1965–1967

 On 10 April 1965 Task Force Alpha of 2nd Battalion, 3rd Marines was landed by helicopter from Da Nang Air Base to secure the area.
 On 13 April a detachment of ten UH-34D helicopters from HMM-162 was established at Phu Bai.
 On 14 April Battalion Landing Team 3rd Battalion, 4th Marines replaced Task Force Alpha at Phu Bai.

 In late 1965, The 3rd Marine Division established its headquarters at Phu Bai and would remain there until late 1967, when it was moved forward to Đông Hà.

-On 30 August 1967 a People's Army of Vietnam mortar attack on the base damaged 13 helicopters, killing two Seebees and wounding 32 Marines and Seebees.
+On 30 August 1967 a People's Army of Vietnam mortar attack on the base damaged 13 helicopters, killing two Seabees and wounding 32 Marines and Seabees.

 In late November 1967, the base was named Camp Hochmuth in honor of Bruno Hochmuth, Commanding General, 3rd Marine Division, who was killed in a helicopter explosion north of Huế.

 In June or July 1968, U.S. Special Forces established Forward Operating Base 1 (FOB 1) at Phu Bai.
 The base remained in use until early 1969.

 Marine units based at Phu Bai during this period included: